thomaspinckney3/cs4501/Project3.md

 I do a few other things to ease my development:

-- I expose each container's port 8000 into my Linux VM with each container exposed as a different port.
+- I expose each container's port 8000 into my host machine with each container exposed as a different port.
 This is accomplished via adding docker compose `ports` option, for example:

 ```YAML
 models: